fluidecho/kurunt/README.md

 # Kurunt

-Kurunt, real-time processing of streaming data at any scale, using node.js.
+"Kurunt" real-time processing of streaming data at any scale, using node.js.

 Can be used to capture, process and store both big and small data.
 Useful for real-time: analytics, applications, ETL and time series data.
 Has been build to be efficient and fast, benchmarked at processing over a million tuples per second per node.
 Simple to use through its web admin.